encode/hostedapi/PROGRESS.md

 It's also starting to get closer to the point where I'd like to be using an ORM, rather than working with SQLAlchemy core queries directly.

+# Intermezzo

+Work driven by this on Uvicorn (logging improvements, better deployment defaults).

+Work driven by this on Starlette (declarative routing and middleware).

+# Day 9

+Implemented the GitHub authentication flow.

+What's particularly nice here is how we provide a mock GitHub service that is used in tests, and in local development.
+The `MOCK_GITHUB` environment variable switches between using the live GitHub API, and using the mock application.

+The authentication flow currently just affects the session, and does not create a persistent user record.